Rowan of Rin

 - Marlie, Allun and Jonn all comforting Rowan when they see he is afraid during their quest.

-Allun's explanation of how he regained his senses after seeing an illusion of his mother in the swamp just in time to rescue Rowan and Marlie from being pulled underneath the mud and drowned:
+- Allun's explanation of how he regained his senses after seeing an illusion of his mother in the swamp just in time to rescue Rowan and Marlie from being pulled underneath the mud and drowned:

 - Allun (to Marlie): I heard Rowan's voice calling your name.
 And it was as though I were waking up from a dream.

 - At the very end, Rowan is back in Rin and sees his mother running towards him with her arms open and love, joy and relief plain on her face.
 He finally ends up understanding his mother's love for him, and accepts his mother and Jonn's relationship.

 - This line at the very end:

 - Jonn: I promised that I would bring your son home to you.
 But it is Rowan who has brought me home.
 He made me go on when I would gladly have fallen and died.
 He fought cold and fire for me, when he could have saved himself.
 He faced the Dragon alone.